 - contribute to the development of the research by welcoming French and foreign researchers, participating in research programs (international, national, regional ...), disseminating the results of research conducted in the scientific community (publications, colloquia) ;

 - develop research activities within multidisciplinary projects that (1) link Human and Social Sciences with Environmental Sciences and (2) address arctic issues ;

 - develop a teaching programme for bachelor and master students that is based on our research activities.

-At the initiative of the professors Jean Malaurie and Jan Borm, and with the support of the Presidents of the University of Versailles Saint-Quentin-en-Yveline (UVSQ) and CNRS (National Center for Scientific Research), CEARC was created in 2009 as research laboratory (EA 4455) within the Observatory of Versailles Saint-Quentin-en-Yvelines (OVSQ), a component of UVSQ.
+At the initiative of the professors Jean Malaurie and Jan Borm, and with the support of the Presidents of the University of Versailles Saint-Quentin-en-Yveline (UVSQ) and CNRS (National Center for Scientific Research), CEARC was created in 2009 as research laboratory (UR 4455) within the Observatory of Versailles Saint-Quentin-en-Yvelines (OVSQ), a component of UVSQ.

 The CEARC premises are located in the OVSQ building in Guyancourt inaugurated in 2010 and shared with the LATMOS laboratory and the Pierre Simon Laplace Institute.

 Initially called " French Institute of Arctic Studies " then renamed " European Centre for the Arctic " to better include colleagues from outside the UVSQ, CEARC initially devoted itself to research in human and social sciences on the circumpolar Arctic (Siberia and the western Arctic, Greenland and Fennoscandia).
 In 2011, CEARC became one of the first three associate members of the University Arctic, the largest international network of higher education and research in the Arctic countries.